-In 2022, our Jeffrey Dunn served as our Executive Chairman, pursuant to the Amendment dated January 5, 2021 to the Offer Letter Agreement dated December 15, 2009 and the Severance Plan Participation (the "Executive Chairman Agreement").
+On May 1, 2023, Jeffrey Dunn became our Chair of the Board and was compensated according to our non-employee director compensation policy described below.
+Prior to May 1, 2023, Jeffrey Dunn served as our Executive Chairman, pursuant to the Amendment dated January 5, 2021 to the Offer Letter Agreement dated December 15, 2009 and the Severance Plan Participation (the "Executive Chairman Agreement").
 Pursuant to the Executive Chairman Agreement, Mr. Dunn devoted 50% of his business time to the affairs of the company, including leadership of our Board, and was paid a salary equal to approximately 50% of his salary effective immediately prior to his transition from Chief Executive Officer of the company to Executive Chair of the company in April 2021.
-In addition, in January 2022, our Compensation Committee approved the grant of a restricted stock unit to Mr. Dunn, vesting quarterly over the four years following the date of grant.
-Mr. Dunn was also eligible to participate in our annual Corporate Bonus Plan in 2022, with a target bonus amount of 100% of the salary earned in the same period, with achievement based on corporate performance, consistent with our named executive officers.
-Mr. Dunn will continue to serve as Executive Chairman of our Board until May 1, 2023, at which point he will become Chair of the Board and will be compensated according to our non-employee director compensation policy described above.
+In addition, in January 2023, our Compensation Committee approved the grant of a restricted stock unit to Mr. Dunn, vesting quarterly over the four years following the date of grant.
+Mr. Dunn was also eligible to participate in our annual Corporate Bonus Plan in 2023, with a target bonus amount of 100% of the salary earned in the same period, with achievement based on corporate performance, consistent with our Named Executive Officers.